MicrosoftDocs/sdk-api/sdk-api-src/content/certenroll/nn-certenroll-ix509attributecspprovider.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IX509AttributeCspProvider</b> interface inherits from <a href="/windows/desktop/api/certenroll/nn-certenroll-ix509attribute">IX509Attribute</a>. <b>IX509AttributeCspProvider</b> also has these types of members:
+The <b>IX509AttributeCspProvider</b> interface inherits from <a href="/windows/desktop/api/certenroll/nn-certenroll-ix509attribute">IX509Attribute</a>. <b>IX509AttributeCspProvider</b> also has these types of members:

 ## -see-also